Beyond the Black Box: Building Observability for Agentic AI Systems

 In traditional software, if a system fails, you look at the logs.
 You see a 404 error or a database timeout.
 In agentic AI, a "failure" might look like a perfectly formatted email sent to the wrong person, or a lead scored as 'High Intent' based on a hallucinated LinkedIn profile.
 The system didn't "crash"; it reasoned incorrectly.

-For a business operator, this means you need a window into the "Reason-Act-Verify" loop.
+For a business operator, this means you need a window into the "review-gated execution" loop.
 You need to know:

 1. What did the agent think the user wanted?